riyac12/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

 ### How it works

-A node pool consists of a set of virtual machines, where different virtual machine sizes are designated to support different types of workloads.
+A node pool consists of a set of virtual machines (VM), where different virtual machine sizes are designated to support different types of workloads.
 These virtual machine sizes, referred to as SKUs, are categorized into different families that are optimized for specific purposes.
 For more information, see [VM SKUs][vm-SKU].
 With Virtual Machine node pools, you can perform multi-SKU manual scaling, or single SKU autoscaling.

 To enable scaling of multiple virtual machine sizes, the Virtual Machines node pool type uses a `ScaleProfile` that contains configurations indicating how the node pool can scale, specifically the desired list of virtual machine size and the count of each size.
 A `ManualScaleProfile` is a scale profile that specifies one desired virtual machine size and the total count of that type in the nodepool.
 Only one virtual machine size is allowed in a `ManualScaleProfile`.
 You need to create a separate `ManualScaleProfile` for each virtual machine size in your node pool.
-When creating a new Virtual Machines node pool, you add an initial manual scale profile for a virtual machine size using the `vm-size` field and including a `node-count`, per the instructions below.
-You can also add additional manual scale profiles following the instructions for [adding manual scale profiles][add-a-manual-scale-profile-to-a-node-pool].
+When creating a new Virtual Machines node pool, you add an initial manual scale profile for a virtual machine size using the `vm-size` field and including a `node-count`.
+You can also add more manual scale profiles following the instructions for [adding manual scale profiles][add-a-manual-scale-profile-to-a-node-pool].

 Virtual Machine node pools also allows `Auto` mode, which means the node pool can use [cluster autoscaler][cluster-autoscaler].
 Any Virtual Machine node pools in `Auto` mode can only use one Virtual Machine size at a time.

 > [!NOTE]
 > When creating a new Virtual Machines node pool, you can have multiple scale profiles, and you need at least one manual scale profile in your nodepool.
-When enabling cluster autoscaler with Virtual Machine node pools, you must remove all but one scale profile that the node pool will use for scaling action.
+When enabling cluster autoscaler with Virtual Machine node pools, you must remove all but one scale profile that the node pool uses for scaling action.

 ### Advantages